OctopusDeploy/blog/blog/2023-09/saas-deployments-without-automation/index.md

 Thankfully, deployment automation *does* exist.
 But not all deployment tools handle tenanted deployments as well as Octopus does.
 Octopus can also help you with cloud infrastructure setup.
 Octopus's Runbooks feature can help you spin up, tear down, and manage infrastructure alongside or as part of your deployments.

-Why not check out our [tenanted deployments use-case page](https://octopus.com/use-case/tenanted-deployments) to find out why.
+Read our [tenanted deployments use-case page](https://octopus.com/use-case/tenanted-deployments) to find out more.

+Happy deployments!